StyraInc/regal/README.md

         - pattern: '^acmecorp\.[a-z_\.]+$|^system\.[a-z_\.]+$'
           targets:
             - package
+capabilities:
+  from:
+    # optionally configure Regal to target a specific version of OPA
+    # this will disable rules that has dependencies to e.g. built-in
+    # functions or features not supported by the given version
+    #
+    # if not provided, Regal will use the capabilities of the latest
+    # version of OPA available at the time of the Regal release
+    engine: opa
+    version: v0.58.0
+ignore:
+  # files can be excluded from all lint rules according to glob-patterns
+  files:
+    - file1.rego
+    - "*_tmp.rego"
 ```

 Regal will automatically search for a configuration file (`.regal/config.yaml`) in the current directory, and if not